comicrelief/comicrelief-editor/README.md

 Comic Relief Contentful custom richText power by [Quill](https://quilljs.com/).

-Extension to allow users to use custom buttons, links and text colours.
+Extension to enhance the editing experience for our content creators.

 ---